Minco-inc/DisNotify/README.md

 # DisNotify
-This project allows you to send push notifications with discord.
+This project allows you to send push notifications with discord. **For web version, visit [here](https://github.com/MincoMK/DisNotify-Web).**

 ## Requirements
 - Discord account